Don Draper in "a different place" as 'Mad Men' returns

 "As it relates to the business and his personal life, Don is in a different place.
 That is the story I want to tell.
 You have to be prepared that this season is going to be about something different," he said.

-Teasers, trailers and previews are not favored by Weiner, partly because he savors surprising fans of the show, but also because much of the fascination of "Mad Men" lies in the sub-text and in the slow-burning development of the show's myriad characters.
+Teasers, trailers and previews are not favoured by Weiner, partly because he savours surprising fans of the show, but also because much of the fascination of "Mad Men" lies in the sub-text and in the slow-burning development of the show's myriad characters.

 "The show has a lot of tension, and some of it is based on not knowing," Weiner said.
 "This is a commercial property whose success is tied to its mystery and there is very little entertainment out there that provides this surprise.